Investing in Lasting Values

 Pascal Nyborg, Christiania Auksjoner

-Hans Richard Elgheim at the Grev Wedels Plass Auksjoner, another prominent auction house in Oslo has had a similar experience. – We were considering postponing the first auctions after the lockdown, but fortunately we didn’t; we’ve sold more expensive paintings this year than last year, he says.
+Hans Richard Elgheim at the Grev Wedels Plass Auksjoner, another prominent auction house in Oslo has had a similar experience.
+They were considering postponing the first auctions after the lockdown, but fortunately they didn’t; they’ve sold more expensive paintings this year than last year.

-Both Nyborg and Elgheim believe that the lockdown have made people focus more on their houses, their living space, and that the impossibility to travel has availed more money to spend on art.
-Nyborg also thinks that volatile stock markets have made art a more desirable investment. – People invest in lasting values, he points out.
+Both Nyborg and Elgheim believe that the lockdown has made people focus more on their houses, their living space, and that the impossibility to travel has availed more money to spend on art.
+Nyborg also thinks that volatile stock markets have made art a more desirable investment.

 Modern and contemporary art, young buyers and online bidding